 - 1/4 teaspoon ground black pepper

-Place the eggs in a small pot and cover with cold water.
-Add a lid and bring to a high boil.
-Turn off heat and allow eggs to sit on the burner for 30 minutes.
+- Place the eggs into a pot and cover with cold water.
+Over high heat, bring water to a rolling boil.
+Place a lid on the pot and turn off heat.
+Allow eggs to sit on the burner for 30 minutes.

-In the meantime, pour two cups of water into four bowls.
-Add a very small dab of food colouring to each bowl.
+- In the meantime, pour three cups of water into each bowl – one bowl for each colour you are making.
+If you are making more than three colours, you will need more bowls of water.
+Add a few drops of food colouring to each bowl.
 Only one colour per bowl.
 Stir well until colouring has dissolved into the water.
 Set aside.

-Once all yolks have been removed, add the mayonnaise, mustard, salt, pepper, and dill pickles.
-Stir to combine.
+- Add the mayonnaise, mustard, salt, pepper, and green pickle relish.
+Stir well to combine.

-Either use a teaspoon to scoop the yolk mixture back into the eggs, or transfer all of the yolk mixture to a piping bag with a large tip.
-Pipe the mixture into the eggs.
+- To fill, use a teaspoon and fill each cavity, otherwise, transfer all of the filling to a piping bag fitted with a large tip.
+Pipe the filling into each cavity.